TIM-MEE & PROCESSED PLASTIC

 SECOND SERIES 70mm WESTERN "RODEO" FIGURES

-THE FINAL SERIES OF 70mm FOOT WESTERN FIGURES
+THE FINAL THIRD SERIES OF 70mm FOOT WESTERN FIGURES

 In 1970 Processed Plastic made a new mold of 70mm Cowboys and Indians.
 The older molds were all phased out over the next few years.